 how queer spaces have the power to shape society

-Environments like that make you become hyper-sensitive to the way you walk, talk, act and all other ways so-called queer behaviour can be detected.
+Growing up queer was tough.
+I'm naturally shy, so sticking out always felt less than ideal.
+The constant internal policing was exhausting, cumbersome, and unsuccessful.
+I was born and raised in south east London, in a West Indian family.
+Nobody in my school or my family was openly gay, anyone thought to be were called out as "a batty" and "chi chi man."
+Environments like that make you become hyper-sensitive to the way you walk, talk, act and all other ways so-called queer behavior can be detected.
 I remember walking through groups of guys hanging out on street corners on the way home and feeling unsafe.
 Even to this day, it is a nervousness that is hard to shake.

 I craved, although I didn't yet know it, the time and space to work things out.
 Somewhere to begin to understand and accept my difference surrounded by people that embraced them.
 I first went to a queer club with my friend Sandra.
-On a whim, we hopped on the last overground and headed to Vogue Fabrics.
+On a whim, we hopped on the last train and headed to Vogue Fabrics.
 It felt both foreign and familiar.
-Although the experience is vivid in my memory, the night had a dream like quality.
+Although the experience is vivid in my memory, the night had a dream-like quality.
 I was taken under the wing, a new dawn had risen.
 Queer clubs have operated for centuries — the first gay bar in Europe, possibly the world, was the Zanzibar in Cannes and it opened its doors in 1885 — but for me, they offered a temporary release from the sometimes exhausting nature of heteronormative life.
 They were a chance for me to encounter others who shared a profound sensibility and platonic intimacy.
 My 'otherness' suddenly added, rather than deducted from my character.
 It felt like my anxiety was melting away.

-These spaces were a sanctuary for me, a place to meet people I would then go on artistically collaborate with and meet friends I'd have for life.
+These spaces were a sanctuary for me, a place to meet people I would eventually artistically collaborate with, or become friends for life.
 I was far from alone.
-"They are places of inherent acceptance where you don't have to explain yourself," Justin Bontha, who appears in the first Summer of Love episode, explains and Zoe Marden, who also features feels "queer spaces are a porthole into the unknown, where you can create a world that doesn't exist yet".
-"For me they are feminist space where as a women you don't have to conform to any sort of ideal and you can be as experimental as you want free from judgement."
+"They are places of inherent acceptance where you don't have to explain yourself," Justin Bontha, who appears in i-D's first Summer of Love episode, explains.
+Zoe Marden, who also features in the episode, feels "queer spaces are a porthole into the unknown, where you can create a world that doesn't exist yet.
+For me they are feminist spaces where, as a women, you don't have to conform to any sort of ideal and you can be as experimental as you want free from judgement."

-From London to Paris, New York to Barcelona, Summer of Love is a reminder that no matter where you are in the world, love and unity conquers all.
+From London to Paris, New York to Barcelona, Summer of Love is a reminder that no matter where you are in the world, love and unity conquer all.
 Catch up on the series here and add your voice to the discussion.

 Text Stephen Isaac-Wilson